top of page

 The SFPA’s scope of work is broad and varied.
 It includes detecting and deterring illegal fishing, verifying consignments for Ireland’s growing export market as well as carrying out approval inspections and audits of all food businesses within the seafood sector.
 The SFPA is the Competent Authority for the classification of shellfish production areas according to water quality in line with European food regulations.
 It also implements the National Marine Biotoxin Monitoring programme in collaboration with the Marine Institute and Molluscan Shellfish Safety Committee.

-The SFPA currently employs over 80 people between its headquarters in Clonakilty, Co.
-Cork and its offices in the major ports around the coast: in Castletownbere, Dingle, Ros a Mhil, Killybegs, Howth and Dunmore East.
+The SFPA currently employs over 180 people between its headquarters in Clonakilty, Co.
+Cork and its offices in the major ports around the coast: in Castletownbere, Dingle, Ros a Mhil, Killybegs, Greencastle, Howth and Dunmore East.

 bottom of page